cccp-linux/sessionctl/README.md

    lock       Lock the current session logout     Log out of the current session: logout [-y|--yes] monitors   Toggle monitor power: monitors <on|off>
-   sleep      Put the system to sleep: sleep [-b|--on-battery]
+   poweroff   Power off the system reboot     Reboot the system sleep      Put the system to sleep: sleep [-b|--on-battery]
 ```